oracle/docker-images/OracleWebLogic/README.md

 ## License
 To download and run WebLogic 12c Distribution regardless of inside or outside a Docker container, and regardless of the distribution, you must download the binaries from Oracle website and accept the license indicated at that page.

-To download and run Oracle JDK regardless of inside or outside a DOcker container, you must download the binary from Oracle website and accept the license indicated at that pge.
+To download and run Oracle JDK regardless of inside or outside a Docker container, you must download the binary from Oracle website and accept the license indicated at that pge.

 All scripts and files hosted in this project and GitHub [docker/OracleWebLogic](./) repository required to build the Docker images are, unless otherwise noted, released under the Common Development and Distribution License (CDDL) 1.0 and GNU Public License 2.0 licenses.